List of Puerto Ricans in the United States Space Program: Adán Rodriguez-Arroyo

-Stationed at NASA Goddard Space Flight Center in Maryland for over 20 years, Rodríguez-Arroyo was the Communications System Lead Engineer for the Lunar Reconnaissance Orbiter Mission (LRO), launched in June 2009 and currently orbiting the Moon.
-Currently, Rodriguez-Arroyo is the Communications System Lead Engineer for the Magnetospheric MultiScale Mission (MMS) to be launched in 2015 and will study the electromagnetic iteration between the Sun and Earth.
+Stationed at NASA Goddard Space Flight Center in Maryland for over 28 years, and 35 at NASA overall, Rodríguez-Arroyo was the Communications System Lead Engineer for the Lunar Reconnaissance Orbiter Mission (LRO), launched in June 2009, the Magnetospheric MultiScale Mission (MMS) mission, launched in 2015, and the Plankton, Aerosol, Cloud, ocean Ecosystem (PACE) mission, launched in 2024.

-Rodriguez-Arroyo earned his BSEE from the University of Puerto Rico and his MSEE from the Whiting School of Engineering at Johns Hopkins University.
+Rodriguez-Arroyo earned his BSEE from the University of Puerto Rico (UPR-Ponce and UPR-Mayagüez) and his MSEE from the Whiting School of Engineering at Johns Hopkins University.
 He was born in Peñuelas, Puerto Rico.
+He retired from NASA Goddard in January 2026.